Launching Rockets – Adventures at Spaceport America

 by RRS member, Joseph Maydell

 It was the Saturday of Memorial Day weekend.
 My flight was experiencing rough turbulence as it flew over the mountains on final approach to El Paso, TX.
-I was traveling to Spaceport America as a sponsor on four upcoming space-shot attempts.
+I was traveling to Spaceport America xanax as a sponsor on four upcoming space-shot attempts.
 After collecting my luggage, I picked up my rental truck and headed north on the two-hour drive to Spaceport America.
 The only other way to access Spaceport America is to fly into Albuquerque and make the three-hour drive south.
 I had decided to fly into El Paso to save some time.
 Texas had actually been my home ten years earlier while working at NASA’s Johnson Space Center as an International Space Station (ISS) flight controller.

 Getting through security earlier that day had been an adventure.
 My carry-on only contained mission critical hardware and was flagged for inspection.
 Everyone in the security line stared as TSA agents pulled antennas, circuit boards, a soldering iron, hot air rework station, trays of SMT (surface mount) components, wiring, ground control units, and weather balloon inflation equipment out of my carry-on.
 Everything was thoroughly swabbed for explosive residue and a lot of questions were asked.